-Any player or coach ejected from an athletic contest at Blanchet Catholic School will result in the coach or player paying 100% of the OSAA ejection fines as well as serving the applicable game suspension time given.
+Blanchet Catholic School will result in the coach or player paying 100% of the OSAA ejection fines as well as serving the applicable game suspension time given.
 In addition, the player and coach or coach alone if it is a coach who was ejected, must appear within three school days before the Blanchet Administrative Council.
 The purpose of the appearance will be to have the coach and/or player explain the situation and give remedies to prevent any future occurrences.
-Based on the severity of the incident further measures may be required as determined by the Blanchet Administrative Council.
-Blanchet students, coaches and faculty should always strive to place the school and its community in a positive light when engaged in athletic contests.
+Based on the severity of the incident, additional consequences may be enforced as determined by the Blanchet Administrative Council.